mbb3-mitch/Binance-app/README.md

 - `npm run lint` - run lint checker
 - `npm run prettier` - run prettier for beautifying code
 - `npm run lintfix` - run linter in fix mode for editing errors, which it is able to

-## Contribution

-Feel free to create issues and PRs :smiley: